 - Garnish with some cream and pumpkin seeds before serving.

 - Tip 1: Serve it with some whole grain bread

-- Tip 2: Red kuri squash soup can be frozen for up to 2 months
+- Tip 2: The sweet red kuri squash soup can be frozen for up to 2 months

 To save animal fat you can use skim milk although I know that it is more processed and not as clean as whole milk.
 But hey, with my 80/20 approach to clean eating this is a great compromise.